by Freddy Tran Nager, Founder of Atomic Tango & Professional Provocateur; photo by Ryoji Hayasaka on Unsplash…

-4. Being appropriate: A true professional understands the environment, audience and occasion, then comports herself appropriately.
-Yes, this sometimes means wearing a suit, but at other times, it might mean wearing jeans and an ironic logo T-shirt.
-(Though at no time does it ever mean wearing Crocs.)
-She speaks at the level of her audience, never over their heads, but without pandering to their slang or mannerisms.
-Joking around is totally fine — even encouraged — as long as her tone is appropriate for the audience.
-(Some groups don’t mind a strategic f-bomb.)

 Note that using business jargon does not make one a professional — it makes one clichéd and incomprehensible.

 5. Questioning the answers: A true professional challenges conventional thinking and undermines the status quo, because that’s what makes progress possible.
 He understands the difference between traditions, rules, etiquette, habits, ethics and so-called “best practices,” and he strives to create even better practices.
 Those who feel threatened by these questions and challenges will call them “unprofessional,” which is a sign that they’re starting to work.

 Indeed, a true professional might decide to redefine what it means to be a professional.
 What does it mean to you?

 Parting Shots on Blogging and Professionalism

 There are thousands of mainstream business magazines and blogs online, most consisting of the bland leading the bland.
 They don’t cut it for me, so I created my own.

-A blog should always be personal, and my politics happen to be a large part of me; hence, the political bias of Cool Rules Pronto.
+A blog should always be personal, and my politics happen to be a large part of me; hence, the political bias.
 Is that unprofessional?
 Ask the Wall Street Journal, which takes an approach to business that’s just to the right of Attila the Hun.
 Ask Jon Stewart, who has transformed political satire and outperformed even mainstream journalists in exposing the truth.

 True, I do risk alienating people, but my long-term goal is to create a distinctive brand, and that sometimes means alienating certain segments of the market… on purpose.
 That’s not unprofessional.
 That’s just business.

-**Now:** **by Freddy Tran Nager, Founder of Atomic Tango & Professional Provocateur; photo by Ryoji Hayasaka on Unsplash…**